 So your child says he hates to write.
 What’s a homeschool mama to do?
 Believe me, I feel your pain.
 Teaching writing classes for thirty years, I’m no stranger to kids who dread writing.
 With experience, though, I found some strategies that work.
 I love the challenge of convincing reluctant writers that they have something worthwhile to say.

-Start here: Figure out why your child hates to write.
+Start here: Why does your child hate to write?

-The first step is to figure out why your child hates to write.
-Then become partners in removing those barriers.
-Tackling the challenge together will show your kids how to solve their own roadblocks to learning going forward.
+Once you have some insight into the root of the problem, become partners in removing those barriers.
+Tackling the challenge together will show your child how to solve her own roadblocks to learning going forward.

 In my experience, I find two big reasons kids hate to write: